top of page

 • It causes distress or interferes with daily functioning

-• It stems from unresolved trauma or severe emotional dysregulation
+• It results from unresolved trauma or severe emotional dysregulation

-In these cases, working with an ADHD-informed therapist can help you develop safer and more supportive regulation strategies.
+In these situations, working with an ADHD-informed therapist can help develop safer and more effective self-regulation strategies.

-Rather than viewing it as a problem or a symptom, it’s time to recognize stimming for what it is: an adaptive, creative, and effective strategy that many people with ADHD use to regulate themselves in a fast-paced, overstimulating world.
+Stimming is not something to suppress or eliminate.
+It’s the nervous system’s way of signaling a need for focus or grounding.
+Rather than viewing stimming as a problem, it’s time to recognize it as an adaptive, creative, and effective strategy that many people with ADHD use to regulate themselves in a fast-paced, overstimulating world.

 © 2025 Clary Tepper, Ph.D.